Apostolou-Lab/3DHiChAT/README.md

 #################################################

-#Testing in a new datasets should include all 20 models for each chromosome and all values should averaged.
+#Testing in a new datasets should include all 20 models for each chromosome and all values should be averaged.

 test_chr1$random<- predict(randomfor_chr1, test_chr1)